The Best Things to Do in Fishtown

 Dine at a destination restaurant

-Racks of clothes and a mannequin sitting in a chair outside the brick exterior of a store called Urban Exchange
+Racks of clothes and a mannequin sitting in a chair outside the brick exterior of a store called Urban Exchange.

 If you want a mix of new and old, Urban Exchange Project might be the spot for you.
 Urban Exchange still has great thrifted finds but their vibe is a little more curated than your typical thrift store.
+The first weekend of every month, they have a “fill a bag” sale that can lead to some great deals because whatever you can fit in the bag is only $40.
+The staff is also really helpful here.

 Catch a show at Johnny Brenda’s